Senzing/ibm-icp4d-guide/README.md

         1. From file
         1. In file browser, navigate to SQL file
         1. Click "Run all" button

+1. Variation #3.
+(FIXME:)  Using the IBM Cloud Private for Data console with DB2 BLU

 ### Database connection information